RushabhGajab2605/Hundred-Days-Frontend-Coding-Challenge/README.md

-# Hundred-Days-Frontend-Coding-Challenge
+# Hundred Days Frontend Coding Challenge
-This is a hundred days frontend coding challenge consisting of small to medium sized projects built using HTML,CSS and Vanilla JavaScript.
+This is a hundred days frontend coding challenge/practice consisting of small to medium sized projects built using HTML,CSS and Vanilla JavaScript and certain other tools where ever need be.